static-frame/static-frame/README.rst

 0.7666666666666667

-This simple naive Bayes classifier can predict iris species correct about 77% of the time.
+This simple naive Bayes classifier can predict iris species correctly about 77% of the time.

 For more on StaticFrame, see articles, videos, and interviews here: https://static-frame.readthedocs.io/en/latest/intro.html#media